 College football is more than just the Power Five conferences.
 The Group of Five refers to the AAC, Conference USA, MAC, Mountain West and Sun Belt.
 While they may not be in the College Football Playoffs every year, teams in the Group of Five play with a high level of intensity, and the games can be thrilling.

 Some conferences will play with modified schedules or start at later times, but it's looking more likely that they all will play some football.

-The best way to watch the Group of Five conferences college football is YouTube TV.
+The best way to watch the Group of Five conferences college football is with YouTube TV.